lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-10. Draw a rectangle around the face on the output image.
+10. A rectangle is dranw around the face on the output image.

 ```   cv::rectangle(frame, result.location, genderColor, 2);
    i++;